 Third, we wholeheartedly believe that very often the people who can benefit most from yoga are the ones least likely to have the opportunity to take a yoga class.
 Fortunately, we have found yoga teachers to be among the most giving people we have ever met –volunteering their time to teach yoga in shelters, hospitals, rehab centers, prisons and more.
 With so many teachers willing to give their time, often what is missing are mats.
 Thus, Jade is committed to giving away 50 mats per month for use in these programs

-Please keep in mind that we have hundreds of requests for donations every year, so while we will answer every inquiry, we will not be able to say yes to everyone.
+Please keep in mind that as we are inundated with hundreds of requests for donations every year, we cannot respond to or approve every request.
 Our priorities are programs that provide yoga to organizations working with:

 - Domestic violence